 The Petitioner has committed to analyze, review and discuss with the Director of Planning and Development the following sustainability strategies, prior to the issuance of any building permit for the Project, in order to determine their feasibility and the possible return on investment if they were to be implemented:

-Depending on the results of the Passive House feasibility studies for Buildings 5a/b, 6a, 6b/c, 7 and 12 noted in Condition #57(b) above and Petitioner’s return on investment analysis, the Petitioner will seek to achieve Passive House Certification similar to those contemplated in Condition #56 for the residential portions of some or all of these buildings to the fullest extent feasible.
+Depending on the results of the Passive House feasibility studies for Buildings 5a/b, 6a, 6b/c, 7 and 12 noted in Condition #57(a) above and Petitioner’s return on investment analysis, the Petitioner will seek to achieve Passive House Certification similar to those contemplated in Condition #56 for the residential portions of some or all of these buildings to the fullest extent feasible.

 The Petitioner’s design teams will utilize the best available information to assess embodied carbon in building materials and incorporate that information into the design process so that low embodied carbon materials can be incorporated when cost, availability and performance is feasible.

-The Petitioner will target LEED Gold Certification (LEED ND v3 and LEED CS v3) for the buildings in Condition #54 above.
+The Petitioner will seek to achieve LEED Gold Certification (LEED ND v3 and LEED CS v3) for the buildings in Condition #54 above.

 Depending on the future utilization of the electric car charging stations and the level of future potential demand, the Petitioner will explore the feasibility of securing increased electrical service to provide charging stations for up to 90% (1,215) of the striped parking spaces as the market demand for charging stations increases.

-The Petitioner will monitor new technologies for electric domestic hot water equipment and evaluate the feasibility of incorporating the new technology.
+The Petitioner will monitor and evaluate the feasibility of incorporating new technologies for electric domestic hot water equipment and either incorporate such technologies into the Project or make provisions to facilitate their installation in the future.

 CONDITIONS RELATED TO TRAFFIC